OneGov/onegov-docs/index.rst

-Onegov Tech Docs
+OneGov Tech Docs
 ================

-Onegov is a Swiss initiative to provide municipalities with affordable and open-source web-applications to present and manage themeslves through the web.
+OneGov is a Swiss initiative to provide municipalities with affordable and open-source web-applications to present and manage themeslves through the web.

 You've reached the technical documentation of this initiative intended for administrators, developers and other technical personnel.

-If you want to know more about what Onegov Cloud does, please refer to `https://onegovcloud.ch/ <https://onegovcloud.ch/>`_
+If you want to know more about what OneGov Cloud does, please refer to `https://onegovcloud.ch/ <https://onegovcloud.ch/>`_

-Onegov Cloud
+OneGov Cloud
 ------------

-Onegov Cloud is a new development whose goal is to provide municipalities with a lean web presence.
+OneGov Cloud is a new development whose goal is to provide municipalities with a lean web presence.
 It focuses on providing ways to manage and process transactions (citizen requests).
 It also offers a way for towns to present themselves, thought this is not its main focus.

-Onegov Cloud is built with `Morepath, the web microframework with superpowers
+OneGov Cloud is built with `Morepath, the web microframework with superpowers
 <http://morepath.readthedocs.org/en/latest/>`_.

-Onegov Cloud has strong opinions about the technology it employs.
+OneGov Cloud has strong opinions about the technology it employs.
 This has the following consequenes:

  * It only runs on POSIX platforms.